 The bartender learned I had never really had Single-malt Scotch whisky before (the non-blended variety) and proceeded to make a convert.
 Until then, I felt that all whiskies were created equal and tasted the same.
 Boy, was I wrong!

 He poured me a few tastings of his favorite bottles, and I was shocked by the clear differences in flavor.
 One particular bottle stood out; it smelled of campfire and had a similar taste.
 It was unlike anything I had drunk until that time (more on that bottle later).
 I was hooked from that point forward!

 Why Whisky is An Excellent Drink

 Here are a few reasons why Whisky is now one of my favorite drinks.

 Incredible variety – Much like wine, the whisky world is full of unique varieties and flavor profiles.
 There is always something new to discover and experience.

-Special experience – Every bottle of Scotch I’ve purchased feels like a special experience.
+Memorable experience – Every bottle of Scotch I’ve purchased feels like a special experience.
 Anticipation comes from learning about the next bottle, tracking it down, and then having that first sip.
-Although I like wine very much, for some reason, I don’t get the same anticipation.
+Although I like wine very much, I don’t get the same anticipation for some reason.

 Quality over quantity – I enjoy beer as well, but I’ll be honest, I can’t stomach the volume of beer anymore.
-I like the fact that I can sip on a dram of Scotch slowly and happily, without feeling bloated afterward.
+I like that I can sip on a dram of Scotch slowly and happily without feeling bloated afterward.